cfpb/Metro2/README.md

 _Note: the field type for phone numbers must be `col_double()` because R cannot handle integers above about 2 billion.
 All other numeric fields are okay as integers, because they are only 9 characters long, and the M2 format calls for truncating decimals._

+## Running in Helm (recommended except for quickly testing a new feature in only one portion of the application)
+Before building the metro2 helm charts, run `build-images.sh`

-## Create Local Folder for Running Locally
+## Create temp Folder for Running Locally

-When the tool runs locally, it expects to find the following files to copy from a local directory named `local`
+When the tool runs locally, it expects to find the following files to copy from a local directory named `temp`

-- local
+- temp
   - data
     - data-file.txt (can be named anything as long as the file extension is .txt)
     - data-file2.txt (can be named anything as long as the file extension is .txt)
     - ...
   - reference
     - sample-map.xlsx (keep this name consistent)

+TODO: In future releases, replace reference file with in-code data dictionary.

 ## Parse Data and Write to Database